awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 + If the origin is part of an origin group, CloudFront attempts to connect to the secondary origin\.
 If the specified number of connection attempts to the secondary origin fail, then CloudFront returns an error response to the viewer\.
 + If the origin is not part of an origin group, CloudFront returns an error response to the viewer\.

 For a custom origin \(including an Amazon S3 bucket that’s configured with static website hosting\), this setting also specifies the number of times that CloudFront attempts to get a response from the origin\.
-For more information, see [Origin Response Timeout](#DownloadDistValuesOriginResponseTimeout)\.
+For more information, see [Origin response timeout](#DownloadDistValuesOriginResponseTimeout)\.

-### Origin Connection Timeout<a name="origin-connection-timeout"></a>
+### Origin connection timeout<a name="origin-connection-timeout"></a>

 The number of seconds that CloudFront waits when trying to establish a connection to the origin\.
 You can specify a number of seconds between 1 and 10 \(inclusive\)\.
 The default timeout \(if you don’t specify otherwise\) is 10 seconds\.